duriantaco/neutrix/docs/tutorials/to-do.md

-# Building a Todo App with Spyn
+# Building a Todo App with neutrix

 ## Introduction

-In this tutorial, we'll build a simple but functional Todo app that showcases Spyn's key features:
+In this tutorial, we'll build a simple but functional Todo app that showcases neutrix's key features:

 * Simple state management with `get/set`
 * Automatic store updates and re-rendering